 But as Europeans arrived, many traditional food sources, including heirloom seeds, were destroyed.
 Bison-which was vital to many Native diets-nearly became extinct.
-And to make matters worse, during the late 1800s, the U.S. government sent Native American children to boarding schools, where they were taught cooking and farming methods.
-But they never learned how to forage, farm, and hunt, as their ancestors did.
-This resulted in the disappearance of years of generational knowledge of Native American food traditions.
+And making matters worse: During the late 1800s, the U.S. government sent Native American children to boarding schools.
+At these schools, they were taught cooking and farming methods.
+They never learned how to forage, farm, and hunt, as their ancestors did.
+So years of generational knowledge of Native American food traditions disappeared.

-Through NATIFS and The Sioux Chef, Sherman is restoring that knowledge and revitalizing Native American culinary traditions and practices.
+Through NATIFS and The Sioux Chef, Sherman is restoring that knowledge and reviving Native American cooking traditions and practices.
 His recipes avoid wheat, beef, pork, chicken, and other ingredients that were introduced by Europeans, in favor of elk, quail, mushrooms, and wild rice.
 Sherman also helps teach people how to forage indigenous ingredients like wild dandelion, hyssop, cedar, and bergamot.
-The results have been traditional Native American dishes with a modern flair: bison meatballs, corn and seed crusted walleye, rabbit with cedar, wild rice, cranberry, and maple, deviled duck eggs, and other culinary creations.
+The results have been traditional Native American dishes with a modern flair.

-For Sherman, going back to his roots is not just about reconnecting with his culture and heritage.
+For Sherman, going back to his roots is not just about reconnecting with his culture.
 Native American foods also have health benefits.
-Many of the processed and canned foods provided to Native American reservations through government-sponsored programs are full of sodium.
-They're also loaded with bad fats and brimming with sugar.
-It's believed these foods have contributed to many of the serious health issues plaguing Native American communities, such as type 2 diabetes, heart disease, and cancer.
+Many of the processed and canned foods provided to Native American reservations through government programs are full of sodium.
+And they're loaded with bad fats and brimming with sugar.
+It's believed these foods have contributed to serious health issues plaguing Native American communities, including type 2 diabetes, heart disease, and cancer.
+NATIFS hopes to address this health crisis by re-establishing Native foodways.